 Scope

-The scope of this document includes validation of conformance WIPO Standard ST.96 rules pertaining to the creation of XML Schemas (XSDs).
+The scope of this document includes validation of conformance WIPO Standard ST.96 rules pertaining to the creation of XML Schemas.
 Rule pertaining to the creation of XML document instances are out of scope.

-Office of Primary Interest

-The U.S. Patent and Trademark Office, Office of the Chief Information Officer, Office of Application Engineering and Development (AED) is the office of primary interest for this document.

-Any questions or comments about the content of this document should be directed to Enterprise Data Branch (EDB) and Application Architecture Branch (AAB) within Software Architecture & Engineering Division (SAED) under AED.

-Relationship to Policies and Other Standards

-This document describes a process that enforces rules described in WIPO ST.96 XML Design Rules and Conventions (version PFR-ST96-2013-002-Rev1_AnnexI from June 2015).

-Validating Conformance to ST.96 XML Standards
+Validating Conformance to ST.96 DRCs

 WIPO ST.96 XML Design Rules and Conventions defines a comprehensive set of constraints to be followed when creating XSDs related to patent, trademark, and design Industrial Property (IP) types.
 XSDs should be validated to determine whether they conform to these rules.
 Sometimes this validation process can be automated, but in other cases it requires manual assessment.